-Peter had no business going back to fishing.
-The Lord had clearly called him away from fishing (e.g., And he said to them, follow me and I will make you fishers of men.
+The Lord had called Peter and the others away from fishing (e.g., And he said to them, follow me and I will make you fishers of men.
 Immediately, they left their nets and followed him (Mat 4:19)).

 II.
 Redeeming Reminder – When it was already dawn, Jesus was standing on the shore; but the disciples did not realize that it was Jesus.
 Jesus said to them, “Children, have you caught anything to eat?”
 They answered him, “No.” So he said to them, “Cast the net over the right side of the boat and you will find something.”
 So they cast it, and were not able to pull it in because of the number of fish.
 So the disciple whom Jesus loved said to Peter, “It is the Lord.”
 When Simon Peter heard that it was the Lord, he tucked in his garment, for he was lightly clad, and jumped into the sea.
 The other disciples came in the boat, for they were not far from shore, only about a hundred yards, dragging the net with the fish.